Life interests, debts and taxes

 A life interest makes the beneficiary a tenant for life.
 The word tenant here has no connection with the usual meaning, as an occupier for rent, but rather simply someone with an interest.

-Property law is such that when two or more people hold property jointly (as tenants in common), the share of a person who dies passes automatically to the other of them.
+Property law is such that when two or more people hold property jointly (as joint tenants), the share of a person who dies passes automatically to the other of them.
 If you do not want that to happen to your share, you should sign a simple piece of paper to sever the joint tenancy.

 Give the other person a copy and make sure you have evidence of having given it.
 After that the law regards you as owning a divided share, which will pass under your will or intestacy.